ShalomOdozi/ShalomOdozi.github.io/README.md

 # ShalomOdozi.github.io
-# My portfolio website that uses, HTML, CSS, JavaScript
-#Uses responsive web desgin
+My portfolio website that was created using, HTML, CSS and JavaScript capable of responsive web desgin